Search this site

 Costa Rica is one of the world leaders in the use of pesticides, consuming about 7 times the amount per acre as compared to the United States.
 However, recently there has been a focused effort to reduce the use and implement organic gardening techniques.

 Similarly, purchasing a quality, reliable car can be challenging.
-Odometer turn backs and the importation of salvaged vehicles from other Central American countries are issues.
+Odometer turn backs and the importation of salvaged vehicles from the US and other Central American countries are issues.
 As with purchasing property, find a trusted resource referred to by others, and do your homework.

 You will need a reputable attorney to purchase a home or vehicle.
 If you decide to set up a LLC, you will need an attorney not only to complete the initial filing but to provide yearly updates to the government.
 This all comes at a cost.